velask9/HTML-CSS_Module/readme.md

 - `gap`: Space between flexbox items

 #### Flexbox Item Props
+These properties ONLY apply to the flex item(s):
 - `order`: The order in which to render the flex item
 - `flex-grow`: How much an item will GROW relative to the rest of the flexible items inside the same container
 - `flex-shrink`: How much an item will SHRINK relative to the rest of the flexible items inside the same container